 Snorkeling trips are also highly popular and can be arranged easily.

-There is also about 4 or 5 surf break around Nusa Lembongan.
+There are also about 4 or 5 surf breaks around Nusa Lembongan.
 From what I’ve heard, the swell is quite irregular though.

 North Lembongan: Jungut Batu and the mangrove

-Jungut Batu is the Northern village.
+Jungut Batu is the northernmost village.
 The main interest is the long beach facing West from where you can enjoy stunning sunsets with Mount Agung in background.

 Local boatmen will offer you tour in the mangrove forest.
-Little interest in my opinion.
+Never tried.

 Just follow the road at the South East.
 Many nice beaches to be seen.
 The best one is Dream Beach in my opinion.